-- Tour with expert historian and author James M. Scott - Full-Time logistical tour manager - Expert local battlefield guides throughout the itinerary - Roundtrip Airport Transfers (when arriving and departing on scheduled group tour dates) - 3-nights at the historic Las Casas Filipinas Acuzar Hotel in Bataan - 2-nights at the Clark Marriott Hotel, the only 5-star hotel north of Manila - 3-nights at The Manila Hotel, site of General Douglas MacArthur's pre
+- Full-time access to expert historian and author James M. Scott - Full-time logistical tour manager - Expert local battlefield guides throughout the itinerary - Roundtrip Airport Transfers (when arriving and departing on scheduled group tour dates) - Two nights at the historic Las Casas Filipinas Acuzar Hotel in Bataan - Two nights at the Clark Marriott Hotel, the only five-star hotel north of Manila

-- Private, first-class, air-conditioned motor coach transportation - Personal listening devices on all included touring - Eight breakfasts, four lunches, one reception, and five dinners - Beer, wine, and soft drinks with included lunches an dinners - Welcome and Farewell Receptions - Informative map book including useful maps and archival images to be used throughout your journey - Personalized luggage tags and customized name badge
+- Two nights at The Manila Hotel, site of General Douglas MacArthur's pre-war apartment - One night at the Corregidor Inn - Private, first-class, air-conditioned motor coach transportation - Personal listening devices on all included touring - 8 breakfasts, 5 lunches, and 6 dinners, and 1 reception - Beer, wine, and soft drinks with included lunches and dinner

-PHOTO: War memorial in front of the ruins of a theater, Corregidor Island, Manila Bay, Courtesy of Look / Alamy Stock Photo.
+PHOTO: War memorial in front of the ruins of a theater, Corregidor Islan Bay.
+Courtesy of Look / Alamy Stock Photo.